Destination

 Is it safe to travel to the Antarctic Peninsula?

 All our tours are 100% tried and tested to ensure that when you travel with us, you are doing so in a controlled and safe environment with trained experts.
-Also, one of our biggest concern is the weather conditions to ensure you have the best adventure without risk of injuries to you or the vessel.
-For your safety, activities may occasionally need to be rescheduled or cancelled.
+One of the biggest concerns on a cruise to Antarctica is the weather conditions, so to ensure you have the best adventure without risk of injuries to you or damage to the vessel, activities may occasionally need to be rescheduled or cancelled or your itinerary may need to be adapted during the trip.

 Destination Map